Maintenance Technician

 Hiring a technician with a recent certification, and requiring existing employees to get certified, helps you hire strong talent and strengthens your existing maintenance team.
 Today, there are different certifications available for different types of technicians and organizations.

-• Certified Maintenance & Reliability Technician (CMRT) — This certification is offered by The Society for Maintenance and Reliability Professionals.
+This certification is offered by the Society for Maintenance and Reliability Professionals.
 It assesses the knowledge and skills of those responsible for preventive, predictive, and corrective maintenance.

-• Certificate for Apartment Maintenance Technicians — This certification is offered by the National Apartment Association and accredited by the American National Standards Institute (ANSI).
-It assesses a technician’s ability to perform electrical and mechanical maintenance while delighting tenants.
+This certification is offered by the National Apartment Association and accredited by the American National Standards Institute (ANSI).
+It assesses a technician’s ability to perform electrical and mechanical maintenance while serving tenants.

-The International Maintenance Institute (IMI) also offers a variety of training and certifications.
+The International Maintenance Institute (IMI) also offers a variety of training and certifications for maintenance technicians.

 4,000+ COMPANIES RELY ON ASSET OPERATIONS MANAGEMENT